jackyzha0/quartz/content/Public Journal.md

 ---
 title: Public Journal
 description: This new section will explore the concept of maintaining a Public Journal.
-It takes inspiration from The Journal of an Enigmatic Mind.
 compartir: true
 enableToc: true
-updated: 2023-10-11
+updated: 2023-10-16
 ---

 > [!info] Acknowledgements